 - Read The Professional Product Owner by by Don McGreal and Ralph Jocham.
 This book will boost your chances of a pass significantly.

-- Contact me with your questions.
-I like it when you do!
+- Contact us with your questions.
+We like it when you do!

 Be bold and go for it again sooner rather than later.
 You will have learnt a lot from your first attempt so if you follow the steps above you should be in a good position to pass.

 I hope this information will help you to pass.
 Let me know how you get on via the comments below.
 Good luck!